morrislaptop/looped/docs/providers.md

 In this overview you will learn how to write your own service providers and register them with your Laravel application.

-<a name="writing-service-providers"></a>
 ## Writing Service Providers

 All service providers extend the `Illuminate\Support\ServiceProvider` class.
 Most service providers contain a `register` and a `boot` method.
-Within the `register` method, you should **only bind things into the [service container](/docs/{{version}}/container)**.
+Within the `register` method, you should **only bind things into the [service container](/container)**.
 You should never attempt to register any event listeners, routes, or any other piece of functionality within the `register` method.

 The Artisan CLI can generate a new provider via the `make:provider` command:

     php artisan make:provider RiakServiceProvider

-<a name="the-register-method"></a>
 ### The Register Method

-As mentioned previously, within the `register` method, you should only bind things into the [service container](/docs/{{version}}/container).
+As mentioned previously, within the `register` method, you should only bind things into the [service container](/container).
 You should never attempt to register any event listeners, routes, or any other piece of functionality within the `register` method.
 Otherwise, you may accidentally use a service that is provided by a service provider which has not loaded yet.

 Let's take a look at a basic service provider.
 Within any of your service provider methods, you always have access to the `$app` property which provides access to the service container: